DessertSource/dessert-brickadia-guide/docs/Servers/Set-up/Basic-Settings.md

     The server name and description is subject to global moderation when running a *PUBLIC* server.
-Do not put anything in these boxes that are suggestive or offensive.
+Do not put anything in these boxes that are offensive.
 While this won't ban you from playing the game, it may get your server blacklisted from the server browser.

     You may contact BrickBot on the official Discord if you are in doubt